Installing Custom Software

 If you need further assistance in installing your software packages or optimizing for our machine architecture, get in touch with our support team.

 The LMOD module system allows to enable software package by package.
 Thus, influences between different packages can be minimized.
-It also allows to have multiple versions of the same software product installed side by side.
-See HPC software environment.
+It even allows to have multiple versions of the same software product installed side by side.

 When possible we use EasyBuild to provision software packages.
 EasyBuild is a software installation framework.
 Installation procedures are defined in so called EasyConfigs, including the location of the sources, dependencies, its versions, used environments, compile arguments, and more.
 These EasyConfigs are publicly available on EasyBuild github repository and can be downloaded used and if necessary adapted, e.g. for new versions.